 9/ Bodega Bar El Pimpi

-It’s more a restaurants than a tiny tapas bar, so this might be the place to go for a bigger “ración”
+It’s more a restaurant than a tiny tapas bar, so this might be the place to go for a bigger “ración”

 Address: Calle Granada 62

 Is your favourite one on this list of the best tapas bars in Malaga?
 If not, which one would you add?
 Looking forward to reading them in the comments!